The Mask (1994 film): Sequel

-Possible third film

 On the possibility of a sequel to the 1994 film with Carrey reprising the role of Stanley Ipkiss and Diaz as Tina Carlyle, Mike Richardson said in a 2014 interview: "We've been talking about reviving The Mask, both in film and in comics.
 We've had a couple of false starts".
 In December 2024, Carrey revealed that he was still interested in portraying the Mask in a sequel depending on the idea used.
 In January 2025, Diaz also expressed interest in returning "if Jim's on board".
+In June 2026, Russell said, "A sequel to The Mask is always something I'm asked about.
+It'd be lovely to return, but for me with Jim in particular, it would be lovely to return, but we'll see.
+It's not ready yet, but that's a lovely idea."A month later, however, he would die at his home in the San Diego Area, at the age of 74, leaving the status of the sequel unknown.